[Hong Kong] How Japanese people can open an HSBC account [Memo]

 * HSBC in Japan: Does not handle new account openings (only handles products such as investment trusts)

-* HSBC in China: In effect, it is treated as a bank in China, so there are restrictions on overseas remittances and international fund management.
+* HSBC in mainland China: As it is effectively treated as a bank in mainland China, there are restrictions on overseas remittances and international fund management.

 HSBC account opening conditions